Para-abelian varieties and Albanese maps: The numerical sheaf

 \begin{lemma} \mylabel{rigidity} Let $A$ be an algebraic space whose structure morphism $\alpha:A\ra S$ is proper, flat, of finite presentation, cohomologically flat in degree $d=0$, and with $h^0(\O_{A_s})=1$ for all $s\in S$.
 Then for each $\varphi\in\Num_{X/S}(A)$, there is a unique $\sigma\in \Num_{X/S}(S)$ making the following diagram commutative:

 \end{lemma}

 \proof Write $N=\Num_{X/S}$.
 In light of the uniqueness assertion, the problem is local, and as usual we may assume that $S$ is the spectrum of a noetherian ring $R$.
 Again by uniqueness, together with fppf descent (\cite{SGA 1}, Expos\'e VIII, Theorem 5.2 for schemes and \cite{SP}, Lemma 0ADV for algebraic spaces), it suffices to treat the case $\alpha:A\ra S$ admits a section $\tilde{\sigma}$.
-According to \cite{Romagny; Rydh; Zalamansky 2018}, Theorem 2.2.4 the arrow $\alpha:A\ra S$ is an epimorphism of algebraic spaces.
 So the diagram \eqref{rigidity diagram} reveals that if $\sigma$ exists, it must coincide with the section $\varphi\circ\tilde{\sigma}$, which thus already settles the uniqueness assertion.
 It remains to verify that $\sigma=\varphi\circ\tilde{\sigma}$ indeed makes the diagram commutative.

 To start with, suppose that $R=k$ is a field, so that $N$ is a separated scheme whose underlying topological space is discrete.
 Since $A$ is proper, the set-theoretical image $\varphi(A)\subset N$ is closed and quasicompact.
 It carries exactly one scheme structure, because $N$ is \'etale, and must be the spectrum of an \'etale $k$-algebra $L=k_1\times\ldots\times k_r$.
 In particular, the schematic image is affine.
 Using $h^0(\O_A)=1$ we conclude $L=k$, and $\varphi=\sigma\circ \alpha $ follows.